PSU-ICDS/icds_docs/docs/running-jobs/batch-jobs.md

 ```
 sacct -j $SLURM_JOB_ID --format=JobID,JobName,MaxRSS,Elapsed,TotalCPU,State
 ```

 generates a report in the batch output file of resources used.
-(`$SLURM_JOB_ID` is a variable that returns the jobID of the batch job.)
-As in the example, sacct takes formatting options to control what it prints;
-`sacct --helpformat` lists all the options.
+Using the `--format` flag controls what content is displayed.
+See `sacct --helpformat` for more formatting options.

-## Selecting the Number of Nodes and Cores
+### Selecting nodes and cores

 Choosing the right number of cores (--ntasks) and nodes (--nodes) depends on how your software is designed to run in parallel.
 It's important to understand if your job is built